shaunpersad/api-foundation/readme.md

   Creates a new user in your system based on their Facebook information.

-If using Facebook integration, you may also need to extend the FacebookAccessToken grant type if you wish to control exactly how a
+If using Facebook integration, you may also need to extend the FacebookAccessToken Grant Type if you wish to control exactly how a
 Facebook access token gets exchanged for one of your access tokens.
 For example, if you do not wish to use the Facebook user's email address as their username.

 In order to use your extended ModelStorage and/or FacebookAccessToken classes, you must also extend the ApiFoundationServiceProvider, and override the makeOauth2() method, which creates the oauth2 singleton (see the "IoC Bindings" section).

-Find the included sample-routes.php file: shaunpersad/api-foundation/src/Shaunpersad/ApiFoundation/sample-routes.php
+Find the included `sample-routes.php` file: `shaunpersad/api-foundation/src/Shaunpersad/ApiFoundation/sample-routes.php`

 In it, you will find the various routes you may wish to implement, which will be described in further detail in the "Usage" section.
 Please read through the comments for each route as you implement them.